strimzi/strimzi-kafka-operator/packaging/examples/kafka/nodepools/README.md

 Please be aware that ZooKeeper-less Kafka is still a work in progress and is still missing many features.
 For example:
 * The controller-only nodes are currently not rolled by Strimzi when their configuration changes due to the limitations of the Kafka Admin API.
-* SCRAM-SHA-512 is not supported.
 * JBOD storage is not supported (you can use the `type: jbod` storage in the Strimzi custom resources, but it should contain only a single volume)